Home > Plays > Short Plays > Magnetism

 Themes

-Meeting someone for the first time; emotional intimacy; the differences (similarities) between the sexes; the differences (similarities) between sexual orientations.
+Meeting someone for the first time; emotional intimacy; the differences (similarities) between genders; the differences (similarities) between sexual orientations.

 Acting Class Scenes